thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### Motivation

-At ThingsBoard, we've gained a lot of experience in building scalable IoT applications, which has helped us identify two main scenarios for MQTT-based solutions.
+At ThingsBoard, we've gained a lot of experience in building scalable IoT applications, which has helped us identify three main scenarios for MQTT-based solutions.

-In the first scenario, numerous devices generate a large volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+* In the first scenario, numerous devices generate a large volume of messages that are consumed by specific applications, resulting in a **fan-in** pattern.
 Normally, a few applications are set up to handle these lots of incoming data.
-They must be persistent clients with a Quality of Service (QoS) level set to 1 or 2, capable of retaining all the data even when they're temporarily offline due to restarts or upgrades.
-This ensures applications don't miss any single message.
-On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
+It must be ensured that they do not miss any single message.

+* The second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
-This case is known as a fan-out (broadcast) pattern.
+This case is known as a **fan-out (broadcast)** pattern.

+* The third scenario, **point-to-point (P2P)** communication, is a targeted messaging pattern, primarily used for one-to-one communication.
+Ideal for use cases such as private messaging or command-based interactions where messages are routed between a single publisher and a specific subscriber through uniquely defined topics.

+> In all scenarios, persistent clients with a Quality of Service (QoS) level set to 1 or 2 are often utilized to ensure
+> reliable message delivery, even when they're temporarily offline due to restarts or upgrades.

-Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.
+Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for all three.

 Our design principles focused on ensuring the broker’s fault tolerance and high availability.
 Thus, we deliberately avoided reliance on master or coordinated processes.